 - 1 Why did people like Rip Van Winkle? - 2.
 How was Rip Van Winkle helpful to children? - 3 List the things that suggest Rip Van Winkle was lazy. - 4.
 What is daydreaming?
 What kind of people daydream? - 5.
 Which lines in the story suggest that Rip Van Winkle went far away from the village? - 6.
 What was strange about the men Rip met? - 7.
 The short men stopped their play and gazed at Rip Van Winkle.
 Why? - 8.
 What was it that Rip Van Winkle drank? - 9.
 Rip Van Winkle drank more glasses than was offered.
 Was that a right thing to do?
 Why?
 What would you do if you were in his place? - 10.
 When do you think Rip Van Winkle realized that he had slept for 20 years?

-T Circle 4les services a a 41 والمام والمناء 4 I. Circle the correct l meaning of the : words as used iii uie story SHOWH III DOIG րլпі.
+I. Circle the correct meaning of the words as used in the story shown in bold print.